XspsSlayer/PerfectArrow/README.md

 # PerfectArrow
-a Webstite that finds the recommended spine of the arrow you need without looking at the chart
+a Webstite that finds the recommended spine of the arrow you need without looking at charts.
+I used phpMyAdmin from XAMPP to make the databse.